jonnyzzz/TeamCity.GitHub/README.md

 TeamCity.GitHub
 ===============
 Integration of TeamCity and GitHub.
+Supports TeamCity 7.1 and newer

 Branches
 ========